CoroNaut/CDDA-Chunk-mover/README.md

 ## Features to Implement:

-1. Precise control of what is copied for the player transfer
+1. Precise custom control of what is copied for the player transfer?
-2. Transfer favorite recipes along with character (uistate.json)
+2. Make template from save file character

+Please leave an issue if you have a problem or suggestion!